cabralmartin/profile-widget/README.md

 That's it!
 The widget is now functional!

 ### Dashboard
-The  `user_metadata` object serves two purposes, it holds the user information and it describes it in a meaningful way we can use to render a form for it.
+The  `user_metadata` object serves as a backing field to where the user information will be stored.
+Here you can define the fields that are going to be open for modification.

-You will need to define the metadata for the widget's form in the `user_metadata` object.
-This object will describe each field and its mapping to the underlying property.

 ````
 "user_metadata" {
-  fields: [{
-      "key": "name",                // Name of the backing property on the user_metadata object
-      "fieldKey": "name"            // Value of the data-user-property to map to this field
-    }, ... , {
-      "key": "lastName",
-      "fieldKey": "lastName"
-    }
-  ],
   "name": "Anna",
   ...,
   "lastName": "Richards"